History of Handweaving

 4. – Our Ancestors Saw Weaving As An Art Form

 I have some antique Chinese baskets in my home, and one of the things I love about those baskets is how each one is unique and one of a kind.
-The artisans used their own creativity in the weaving and the painting on these baskets; these antique baskets was an art form.
+The artisans used their own creativity in weaving and painting on these baskets; these antique baskets were an art form.

 5. – Weaving Has Been Around a Long Time

-Humans have been known to weave since the Paleolithic era; weaving has been found back as far as 5000 BC.
-Writings in the Bible refers to looms and weaving; this shows how long weaving has been around.
+Humans have been known to weave since the Paleolithic era; weaving has been found since 5000 BC.
+Writings in the Bible refer to looms and weaving; this shows how long weaving has been around.

 6. – Every Culture Has Some Weaving Skills

-You can go in every culture, and you will find some form of traditional weaving.
+You can go in every culture and find some form of traditional weaving.
 Of course, in some parts of the world, you will find more traditional weaving than others, but some form of weaving exists in all cultures and places.

-This makes weaving one of the most important skills on the planet, just after men and women providing food and shelter for themselves and their families.
-Weaving is important as men and women needed to weave to make clothes and other objects.
+This makes weaving one of the most critical skills on the planet, just after men and women provide food and shelter for themselves and their families.
+Weaving is important as men and women must weave to make clothes and other objects.
 In many places, weaving was also an essential skill in providing shelter.

 7. – Our Ancestors Used Local Materials

-Our ancestors knew that to be successful in weaving, they had to use materials that they could find locally.
-That is why if you study weaving around the world, you will find that what was traditionally woven goes hand-in-hand with what materials they could find.
+Our ancestors knew that to be successful in weaving, they had to use materials they could find locally.
+That is why if you study weaving worldwide, you will find that what was traditionally woven goes hand-in-hand with what materials they could find.

 For example, in Polynesia, you will find handwoven mats that used the materials they could readily find; in Japan, they used different materials to weave their mats.
 To be successful in weaving, our ancestors understood they had to use locally sourced materials.